Eastwesser/Eastwesser/README.md

 ### 💬 About Me
 - A dedicated Golang & Python developer on a journey to master web development, data analysis, and backend.
 I embrace routine tasks and always strive for excellence.
-- My goal is to become a Fullstack developer and continue exploring new async technologies, discovering new horizons.
+- My goal is to become a fullstack developer and continue exploring new async technologies, discovering new horizons and optimizing our life.

 ### 📫 How to reach me
 - **Email**: eastwesser@gmail.com